QuantumPosix/quadis/README.md

 discovery service implementation through various api

 Gather Host information - for use in conjunction with performance-redhat/badfish

     :[Pre-Requisites] - You need a way to identify the hosts {{rack} : {rack-height}} - {quads.yml naming scheme}.{fqdn}

-        :We currently use a .csv (provided by our DevOPS or our Hardware VARs) to provide the following things: $HOSTNAME which also includes the following dependencies needed for later on steps with:
+    :We currently use a .csv (provided by your DevOPS or our Hardware VARs) to provide the following things:
+        $HOSTNAME which also includes the following dependencies needed for later on steps with:
-            :HOST_IP{public,bmc,mac-address} which will use in quadis redfish|badfish api and cli :Generally what is received resembles rack-rackheight-model-serial,{list of interface_nic[#]},mac_address :get how the .csv comes from pnt in the ticket for the hosts or include a .csv with the minimum required format needed for foreman api install) continue list format here ->
+            :HOST_IP{public,bmc,mac-address} which will use in quadis redfish|badfish api and cli :Generally what is received resembles rack-rackheight-model-serial,{list of interface_nic[#]},mac_address :get how the .csv comes from pnt in the ticket for the hosts or include a .csv with the minimum required format needed for foreman api install) continue list format here

-            * Some new tid-bits of information will have to be entered into foreman or equivalent quads/badfish/redfish endpoint(s)
+             Some new tid-bits of information will have to be entered into foreman or equivalent quads/badfish/redfish endpoint(s)
               Which we currently get from eng-ops (these things like model can now hopefully have a place to be scripted to include other modifiers during its creation then pulled into quads via foreman.api or have a way for quads to do not worry about host management and then create the necessary steps for a successful quads only install (so it generates the flask site, the whole nine yards but commands tied to foreman
             :HOST_SERIAL { redfish.api.vendor.{serial_number_endpoint} }
-            \\ this is where scaleup-lab stops in its process it picks it back up here {insert}

     :[Pre-Requisites] - Quads instructions link to www.theforeman.org setup - foreman domain,subnet hammer-cli{with-config}
     :uses yaml generated subnets list (foreman_api_subnets)
         :{--provisioner} , usage quads --intitial-setup --provisioner { [options]} .. arg2 arg3...
             :: options -
                 :standalone (self contained quads-only environment)
-                :foreman (uses foreman api and a modified quads.yml to finish setup for the environment)
+                :foreman (uses foreman api and a modified quads.yml to finish setup for the environment) :{provisoner_options.$option_initial.py()

-        :{provisoner_options.$option_initial.py()
         :commands used to set a host (or use quads / foreman fqdn name as host) for a list of commands to be run: --gather , --set , --setup, --display , --verify  : is there a way to ping an ip and see if it is a bmc specifically?
             :maybe see if you can do an api call against (setup resource types for [server, network]) to get system resources from ( /redfish/v1/ , http://10.0.0.10/restconf/data/devices/device/system/ (juniper example))